How Trees Talk to Each Other Without Speaking

 The resilience of plants is beyond human comprehension.
 They cannot migrate to more fitting climates and evade the onslaughts of predators.
 Essentially, they’re the most formidable creature on the planet without moving an inch.
 They have survived multiple extinction events in the Earth’s history, battered by environmental changes.
 These facts may make trees sound invulnerable.
 However, humans have changed how well forests can fight against negative influences.

 Everything from deforestation to fertilizer has compromised tree health, making their networks work overtime to transfer necessary nutrients to keep as many alive as possible.
+Trees are working at unprecedented rates, and some are even depleting themselves completely of resources to save the rest of the network.
 They can move everything from:

 - Emergency defense signals and enzymes